-Gluten Free & Keto Snickerdoodle Cookies 🍪
+Gluten Free & Keto Snickerdoodles

 I’m also happy to announce that these keto snickerdoodles just so happen to be one of the easiest cookies on the site!
 There’s no chilling time and no special methodology, just simply cookie goodness in thirty minutes.

-Oh, and these are also ridiculously low carb!
-Think just 0.7g net carbs a pop!
+Oh, and these are also ridiculously low carb- think just 0.7g net carbs a pop!

-Some recipes sub the baking soda and cream of tartar with baking powder (same difference sorta thing), but for some reason you don’t quite get the same tangy kick or texture in my opinion.
+Some recipes sub the baking soda and cream of tartar with baking powder (same difference sorta thing in ‘general baking’), but for some reason you don’t quite get the same tangy kick or texture in my opinion.